catarinawor/ctctools/README.md

 devtools::install_github("MichaelFolkes/ctctools", build_vignettes = TRUE)
 ```

 Once the package is installed, if using Rstudio, you will find some basic information in the user guides area of the package documentation.
-There is a file named `ctctools_introduction.
+There is a file named `ctctools_introduction`.
 Giving credit is nice.
 You can obtain citation details for this R package using the command:
 `citation('ctctools')`.